demitry/patel-netcore-mvc/NetCoreMVC.md

 Test123!

 ### UI Bug [120]

+_ViewStart.cshtml = to know which _Layout to use

+[] TODO: I do not understand it fully yet

 ## Section 9: Company CRUD
 ### Why do we have a Company Role?
 [121]
 ### Assignment 3 [122]